USF-HII/usf-hii.github.io/pages/hii-rc/faq.md

-CIRCE stands for "Central Instructional and Research Computing Environment" provided by [USF Research Computing](http://www.usf.edu/it/research-computing/) when Big-Scale computational resources are requested from faculty, staff, and partners of USF.
+CIRCE stands for "Central Instructional and Research Computing Environment" provided by [USF Research Computing](http://www.usf.edu/it/research-computing/) for Big-Scale computational resources facilitate faculty, staff, and partners of USF in their research.

 The HII/RC Cluster is a special segment of CIRCE combining computational and storage systems via HII grants integrated into the overall CIRCE environment